Build apps in Google AI Studio

 API Key security

-• Client-side: Never use real API keys directly in client-side code.
+• Client-side: never use real API keys directly in client-side code.

-• Server-side: Use the Secrets Management feature to handle sensitive keys securely in the server-side runtime.
+• Server-side: use the Secrets Management feature to handle sensitive keys securely in the server-side runtime.

 Deployment outside Google AI Studio